franciscoafonso04/PFL-Vault/Project 2/Readme.md

 Initially, the game was developed using what is now called the "easy rule," allowing diagonal moves on any cell regardless of the coordinate parity.
 However, during the evaluation of potential extensions, we discovered that this rule was inconsistent with the Fanorona board's standard design.
 Despite this realization, the easy rule was retained as a beginner-friendly option, providing a simpler and more accessible gameplay experience for novice players.

 ### **Variable Board Sizes**
-The possibility of introducing variable board sizes was considered but ultimately deemed unnecessary.
-The fixed 9x5 board size ensures a balanced pre-defined arrangement of pieces, central to the game's strategic nature.
-Expanding the board size would require significant adjustments to the initial setup and could distort the gameplay, detracting from the original intent and balance of the game.
+The possibility of introducing variable board sizes was considered but deemed unnecessary.
+The fixed 9x5 board size ensures a pre-defined arrangement of pieces, central to the game's strategy.
+Expanding the board size would require significant adjustments to the initial setup and could distort the gameplay, moving away from the original intent of the game.

 By addressing these considerations, we aimed to make **Collapse** both engaging for experienced players and approachable for those new to the game.

+---

 ## **Game Logic**

-The implementation of **Collapse** in Prolog reflects careful design decisions to ensure a robust, flexible, and user-friendly gaming experience.
+The implementation of **Collapse** in Prolog reflects careful design decisions to ensure a robust and user-friendly gaming experience.
 The following subsections describe the representation and handling of game configuration, game state, move representation, and user interaction.

 ### **Game Configuration Representation**
 The game configuration represents the setup information necessary to initialize the game.
 It includes the following details:
-- **Player Types**: Indicates whether each player is a human or a computer (e.g., `human`, `computer(Level)`).
+- **Player Types**: Indicates whether each player is a human or a computer/bot (e.g., `human`, `computer(Level)`).
 - **Game Rule**: Specifies whether the game uses the **Normal Rule** (restricted diagonals) or **Easy Rule** (diagonals allowed anywhere).

 Internally, this configuration is stored as a list: